DGendoo/MVA_DNF/Wail_ComboAnalysis/README.md

 ----
 ## Reproducibility of the Analysis:
-#- Once the project is downloaded to the user computer, the user needs to navigate to the main directory of the project "FluvaDP_repo-main".
 - Inside the main directory, there is an R script file named "combo_analysis.R".
 Running this script will regenerate the combo data and analyses in this paper.

 **Important Note:** the user needs to set the working directory inside the script file before running it, i.e. setting the working directory to "Wail_ComboAnalysis"